 Direct loans are not credit based, so you cannot be denied for a Direct loan.
-The only requirements are that you are enrolled at least half time (6 units), complete the FAFSA, are not in default on any Federal loan or grant, are a US citizen or eligible non-citizen, and have not yet reached aggregate limits for loans.
+The only requirements are that you are enrolled at least half time (6 units), complete the FAFSA, are not in default on any Federal loans, are a US citizen or eligible non-citizen, and have not yet reached aggregate limits for loans.

-They are both government loans under the Direct program with the same grace period and repayment terms.
+A: They are both government loans under the Direct program with the same 6-month grace period and repayment terms.
 Refer to the chart below for their differences:

-The GOVERNMENT pays the interest while you are in school.
+The government pays the interest while you’re in school.